reab5555/Multimodal-Behavioral-Anomalies-Detection/README.md

 - Analyze micro-expressions.
 - Monitor and assess emotional states in communications.

-## VGG-Face Model
+## InceptionResnetV1 Model
-The VGG-Face model is a deep convolutional neural network trained on the VGGFace2 dataset.
+The InceptionResnetV1 model is a deep convolutional neural network trained on the VGGFace2 dataset.
 It is widely used for facial recognition and facial attributes extraction.

 ## Micro-Expressions and Paul Ekman’s Theory
 Paul Ekman’s work on facial expressions of emotion identified universal micro-expressions that reveal true emotions.
 These fleeting expressions, which last only milliseconds, are incredibly difficult for humans to detect but can be captured and analyzed using computer vision algorithms.
 Ekman also identified seven basic emotions that are universally expressed through facial expressions: